dardecena/volt-track/README.md

 ```

 ### 4. Run migrations
+From the backend directory:
 ```bash
 npm run migration:run
 ```

 ### 5. Seed the database
+From the backend directory:
 ```bash
 npm run seed
 ```

 ### 6. Start the backend
+From the backend directory:
 ```bash
 npm run start:dev
 ```